 Note: I want to thank Magda Petrescu who was a big help in my putting this article together.
 She provided me with numerous notes on Romanian gymnastics history, some of which comes from her own personal work, other information is credited to Emanuel Fantaneanu that Magda relayed back to me.
 Magda’s work can be found on Facebook, YouTube also Patreon.
 Fantaneanu’s most recent work is a 1,500 page book on Romanian gymnastics which unfortunately for TMC readers, is in Romanian language only.
-The book was intended to be available for free on Fantaneanu’s personal website, but it is currently offline.
-The book is available for purchase on Google.
+The book was intended to be available for free on Fantaneanu’s personal website (LINK HERE).

 The arrival of Nadia Comaneci in the mid-1970s launched the Romanian program in women’s artistic gymnastics (WAG) to the top of the gymnastics echelon.
 The conventional narrative is that Romanian gymnastics was founded on the back of Nadia Comaneci, or at the very least it was her who single-handedly made Romanian WAG great.
 This article is my attempt to correct that narrative.

 Readers may be surprised to learn that Romania had great gymnasts long before Nadia.
 In fact, Romanian WAG won back-to-back medals in the team competition at the 1952 and 1956 Olympics.
 Romanian WAG also won 14 medals at the European Championships prior to Nadia’s debut while having gymnasts finish in the top-5 of the Olympic All-Around (AA) on two separate occasions.
 On the ten occasions Romania sent a full team to the World Championships and Olympics during the pre-Nadia era, the country had actually finished 4th or better 50% of the time.